|Approved by||Vice-Chancellor's Advisory Group, 15 April 2013|

 (e) Email invitations to students inviting participation in research require the endorsement of the Administrator of the University of Otago Human Ethics Committees, and will only be sent if required ethical approval has been obtained.
 The process is as follows:

 i.
 Email a completed Student Research Invitation Email Request Form to the Administrator of the Ethics Committees.

 ii.
-If approved, the email invitation will be sent via Student Services.
+If approved, the email invitation will be sent via Student and Academic Services.
 This may take approximately 3-4 days (the timeframe may be longer during busy periods, if the request is not straightforward, or if the request is subject to prioritisation to reduce student email traffic at busy or critical periods of the year).